PROPERTY OWNERS HAVE CERTAIN RIGHTS

 PROPERTY TAX EXEMPTIONS

-Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to the Coryell CAD by a specific date.
-Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the “Freeport” exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions.
+Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their local appraisal district by a specific date.
+Businesses that receive tax abatements granted by taxing units; ship inventory out of Texas that may be eligible for the freeport exemption; store certain goods in transit in warehouses that are moved within 175 days; construct, install or acquire pollution control property; own and operate energy storage systems; convert landfill-generated gas; or store offshore drilling equipment while not in use may also be eligible for statutory exemptions.

 FARM AND RANCH OWNERS